mohanmca/professional_certification/aws-dva-c02/aws_network/3_7_aws_elb_as_anki.md

   * Process that checks for connection request+protocol+port
   * Ports and Protocols set as conditions
   * One or more listener
-  * Each listner has one or more rules
+  * Each listener has one or more rules
 * Target groups
   * Target resources
 * Rules